 There are a minimum of two (2) opportunities for students to apply the coursework to consulting experience: Practicum in Consultation and Field-Based Consultancy.
-Through the Practicum in Consultation courses, students have the opportunity to observe and participate in projects in ongoing organizations, either for profit or non-profit.
+Through the Practicum in Consultation courses, students have the opportunity to observe and participate in projects conducted by consultants or by OMC faculty members in their own consulting practices.
 Through the Field-Based Consulting courses, students receive expanded learning opportunities by working directly with organizational clients.
-Additionally, program courses provide students with the tools needed to build a successful consulting practice, including Practice and Profession of Consulting, Research Methods in Organizations and Leading and Managing Organizational change.
+Additionally, program courses provide students with the tools needed to build a successful consulting practice, including Organizational Assessment and Career Development.

-Students can secure their Field Studies site in one (1) of three (3) ways: (a) identify a site on their own; (b) identify a new opportunity in their current organization; or (c) request and receive assistance from the Field Placement Consultancy Coordinator.
+Students can secure their Field Studies site in one (1) of three (3) ways: (a) identify a site on their own; (b) identify a new opportunity in their current organization; or (c) request and receive assistance from the Field Placement Coordinator.

-Students will be assigned an academic advisor at the beginning and end of each semester of enrollment.
-Students are required to meet with their advisor early in each semester and near the end of each semester until completion of their degree.
+Students will be assigned an academic advisor at the beginning of their first (1st) semester of enrollment.
+Students are required to meet with their advisor early in each semester until completion of their degree.
 The faculty values and welcomes open communication with students.